akashjborah97/Covid-Protocol-Detection-System/README.md

 Step 14: Face mask detection is performed to capture images from webcam and it captures frames in live video feed.
 Face mask is detected and showcase the mentioned functionality.

 Step 15: The stream of images are written to a file which are processed to make a live video.

+SETUP:

+1. mask_detector.model is the model which classify if the mask is on or off and the model is trained on a kaggle dataset and the notebookfile is named as face_mask_detector.ipynb

+2. plot.png shows the performance accuracy and the loss of the mask detector model

+3. vedio_detection_of_mask is using opencv to access the camera to recognise faces and detect if the person is wearing a mask or not